alloy-d/short/trapped.markdown

 "What *was* that?"

-He didn't know why it was possible for him to be talking to a bench, so he certainly didn't know why it was possible for a bench's annoyance to be almost palpable.
-Nonetheless, he could tell that the annoyance of this talking bench was indeed almost palpable.
+He didn't know why it was possible for him to be talking to a ottoman, so he certainly didn't know why it was possible for a ottoman's annoyance to be almost palpable.
+Nonetheless, he could tell that the annoyance of this talking ottoman was indeed almost palpable.

-"It was your dream world," the bench replied, as if that should have been obvious.
+"It was your dream world," the ottoman replied, as if that should have been obvious.
 Then, after a moment's pause, "but I guess you wouldn't recognize it.
 We *are* always showing you other things while you're in there, instead."

 He still didn't follow.
 He waited a moment, as if he thought his confusion would go away on its own.
 It didn't.

 "I still don't follow," he said.

-If the bench had eyes, he was sure it would have rolled them.
-In fact, he got the distinct impression that the bench *had* rolled the eyes it didn't have.
+If the ottoman had eyes, he was sure it would have rolled them.
+In fact, he got the distinct impression that the ottoman *had* rolled the eyes it didn't have.

 "Look," it said, "it's pretty easy.
 You know you have dreams, right?"